xiaoylu/leetcode_category/MorrisTraversal/Readme.md

 #      /  \           |
 #   ltree rtreeB      |
 #           \         |
-#           current----        # note that current's left kid is still lkid, so we can recover the tree after Morris traversal
+#           current----        # note that current's left kid is still lkid,
-#             \
+#             \                # so we can recover the original tree after Morris traversal
 #            rtreeA
 #
 #        |    ^